The American Association of Information Radio Operators

 frequently asked questions

-1. Why are most low-power Information Stations AM instead of FM?
+1. Why are most low-power Information Radio Stations AM instead of FM?

 2. Do I have to be a governmental entity to get a license for an Information Station?